Why Other People Don't Treat You As Well As You Treat Them

 Have you ever found yourself thinking, Why don’t other people treat me as well as I treat them?

-You're kind, thoughtful, always offering a helping hand, but instead of appreciation, you’re left feeling overlooked.
-It can feel confusing and unfair when you go out of your way for others, only to be met with indifference or being taken for granted.
+You're kind, thoughtful, always offering a helping hand, but instead of appreciation, you’re left being taken for granted, and maybe even disrespected.
+It can feel confusing and unfair when you go out of your way for others, only to be treated badly in return.

 Take Amanda, for example.
 She was always eager to support her friends; offering to babysit, helping with decorating, walking their dogs, and feeding their cats.
 She gave her time and energy generously, believing that her kindness would be reciprocated.